 The AFF Awards Luncheon presented by Alice Kleberg Reynolds Foundation will be held on Saturday, October 26th, and you can buy tickets by calling 1-800-310-FEST or purchase online with your Badge.
 Tickets are $65 and only Conference and Producer badge-holders may purchase a ticket.
 The Awards Luncheon honors the 2018 Awardees, Screenplay Competition winners, and Film Competition winners.

 At what times do the films screen?

-Opening night starts at 7 pm.
+Opening night typically starts at 7 pm on Thursday.
 Films are screened all day on Friday, Saturday, and Sunday.
 Afternoon matinees and evening shows are offered Monday thru Thursday.
-Full film schedule will be released closer to the Festival.
+The full film schedule will be released closer to the Festival.

 Can I volunteer at the Festival?